fillopfy/Algorithms/README.md

-# Algorithms
+# Algorithms and Data Structures
- Algorithms

-#This is a list of Algorithms in Java(I will keep adding more):

-1. Selection Sort